-The Board meeting opened with presentation of the Situation Report as of October 29, 2019.
-It addressed current developments on inflation, external environment and real, fiscal and monetary sectors of the economy in the context of the processes of overcoming the persisting pandemic, mitigating economic consequences and restoring economic activity.
+The Board meeting opened with presentation of the Situation Report as of July 28, 2020.
+It addressed current developments on inflation, external environment and real, fiscal, financial and monetary sectors of the economy in the context of the processes of overcoming the persisting pandemic, mitigating economic consequences and restoring economic activity.

 Deciding on the Interest Rate

-Interest Rates of Operations by the Central Bank of the Republic of Armenia in the Financial Market
+Interest Rates of Monetary Policy Instruments of the Central Bank of the Republic of Armenia

-By virtue of Article 2 (3), Article 20 ‘c’ and ‘e’ of the Republic of Armenia Law on the Central Bank and the provisions of the Republic of Armenia Law on Regulatory Acts, the Board of the Central Bank of the Republic of Armenia enacts:
+By virtue of Article 2 (3), Article 20 ‘c’ and ‘e’ of the Republic of Armenia Law on the Central Bank and the provisions of the Republic of Armenia Law on Regulatory Acts, the Board of the Central Bank of Armenia

-1. Leave the refinancing rate of the Central Bank of the Republic of Armenia unchanged, at 5.5%.
+1. Set the Refinancing Rate of the Central Bank of Armenia at 4.5%.

 Governor of the Central Bank

-Detailed information that underlies the decision on setting the interest rate will be available in Press Release (Minutes on Interest Rate) to be published by November 12, 2019.
+Detailed information underlying the setting of the level of interest rate is available in Press Release (Minutes on Interest Rate) to be published by August 11, 2020.

 Press Service of the Central Bank of Armenia